 For most of us, there isn't any need to add complexity to our financial decisions with numerous brokerage accounts outside of our tax advantage retirement accounts.

 Still, if you see an advantage to using more than one broker to achieve a financial goal, try to keep the number low.
-And use a service such as Personal Capital to help you track all your investments.
+And use a service such as Empower to help you track all your investments.

 Keeping as many of your various types of brokerage accounts in a single location will go a long way toward simplifying your financial life.

 Article by Julie Grandstaff and Women Who Money Cofounders Vicki Cook and Amy Blacklock.

 Julie is the author of “Save Yourself: Your Guide to Saving for Retirement and Building Financial Security.”
 She's a twenty-five-year veteran of the financial services industry, where she managed billions of dollars for both individuals and institutions.
 Julie retired at the age of fifty-one.
 Her book, “Save Yourself,” is a comprehensive guide to saving for retirement and shoring up your financial security so you can do whatever it is you want.